MonRiller/OrangeHeimer/README.md

 - thrower SSH 127.0.0.1:22
 - relay SSH 172.31.82.221:22
 ### How to Run:
-- chmod +x orangeland.py
+- run "chmod +x orangeland.py"
 - move orangeland.py into metasploit-framework/embedded/framework/modules/exploits/unix/webapp/
-- msfconsole -r exploit.rc -- may need to be run with sudo
+- run "msfconsole -r exploit.rc" -- this may need to be run with sudo depending on computer configs
 ### Possible Failures and Solutions:
 Orangeland.py has been tested on multiple ops and should work, if it doesn’t, then verbally harass the analysts.
-Portfwd add is the only new command, if this fails:
+If portfwd fails:
 - verify that the SSH server is running at the IP and port as indicated, if they are different, re run the portfwd command with -p <SSH_PORT> -r <SSH_IP>
-- run shell in meterpreter, upgrade using python3 -c 'import pty; pty.spawn("/bin/bash")', and verify that the SSH credentials work
+- run "shell" in meterpreter, upgrade using "python3 -c 'import pty; pty.spawn("/bin/bash")'", and verify that the SSH credentials work
 - run the portfwd command with a different thrower port using -l <THROW_PORT> Note, this means that all future SSH commands cannot use sshpass and must use -p <THROW_PORT>
 ## Stage 2: Setting up Network Communication
 ### Objective